Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 14. [General Coding Practices](#14-general-coding-practices)

 ## 1. Input Validation
+The "Input validation" section in your Secure Coding Practices checklist involves measures to ensure that data coming into your application is safe and free from potential security risks.
+It includes practices like conducting validation on trusted systems, distinguishing between trusted and untrusted data sources, specifying character sets, validating data types, lengths, and ranges, and being cautious about potentially hazardous characters.
+The goal is to prevent malicious data from entering your application and to handle it safely if it must be allowed.
+These practices help safeguard against common security vulnerabilities, such as injection attacks, by ensuring that only well-formed, expected, and safe data is processed.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 1.1 | Conduct all data validation on a trusted system | Ensure that all data validation is performed on the server, not on the client side.
 This prevents validation rules from being bypassed by manipulating client-side code. | When a user submits a form, the server checks the input data for validity and rejects it if it doesn't meet the criteria.
 Client-side JavaScript should not be relied upon for validation. |